-Because Parsons Paris is part of The New School, all students must comply with New York State immunization requirements, even if they never plan to study at the New York campus.
-Students are required to provide proof of immunization against measles, mumps, rubella, and meningitis.
+Parsons Paris is part of The New School, though only students who are on mobility at our New York City campus must comply with New York State immunization requirements.
+Students on mobility in New York City are required to provide proof of immunization against measles, mumps, rubella, and meningitis.

 Download the immunization form and carefully read the instructions.
 Submit the completed form and required documentation, and verify that you have read the material distributed by The New School about meningococcal disease.
 If you do not complete these steps, a hold will be placed on your account, which will prevent you from registering for classes and making changes to your class schedule.

 If you have already submitted your immunization records and received confirmation that they are complete, no further action is necessary.
 For more information, email firstname.lastname@example.org or visit the Student Health Services website.

 Academic advising begins with the selection of classes for your first semester and continues throughout your time at The New School.
 Academic advisors are here to help you define your goals, identify unique learning opportunities, and map a personalized path to prepare you to lead creative innovation.
 Your advisor will be assigned to you on the basis of your year, program of study, or major.

 Students begin registering for classes once they have made a tuition deposit.
 Visiting students begin registering for classes once they have confirmed attendance.

 You will be contacted via your New School email account with more information and registration instructions specific to your program.

 As a member of the New School community, you are required to obtain a newcard, your official university ID card.
 The newcard functions as your key to campus facilities and student services.
 Your newcard must be presented for building access, library lending, and identification purposes.

 As a new incoming student, you must — before arriving on campus — submit a high-quality scan of a color photo to be used to create your newcard.
 Parsons Paris students: Please submit photos using the following